DanielDmlee/Pelion_CM_QucikStart/README.md

 # 3. Putting the application on your device
-In this section, you can compile and binary download onto the target board.
-If you are unfamiliar with how to compile and load code, [Mbed OS Quickstart tutorial](https://os.mbed.com/docs/mbed-os/v5.15/quick-start/index.html) will help you.

 You are now ready to build the application and flash it to your device over USB.

 <center>